-The Department of Political Science, Philosophy and Religion is comprised of three distinct disciplines with majors in two fields: Political Science, and Philosophy and Religion.
+The Department of Political Science, Philosophy and Religion is comprised of three distinct disciplines with majors in Political Science and Philosophy; and minors in Political Science, Philosophy, and Religion.
+The department also maintains a 3+3 program with Mizzou Law School and offers an MPA degree with an accelerated option.

-We are accomplished teacher-scholar political scientists representing all of the major fields of the discipline: American Government, Comparative Government, International Politics, Political Theory, and Public Administration.
+We are accomplished teacher-scholar political scientists representing major fields of the discipline: American Government, Comparative Government, International Politics, Political Theory, and Public Administration.
 We are very involved in student affairs.
 The faculty actively advise a variety of diverse clubs and organizations, and all participate in sponsored forums, campus-community events, and outreach service.
-We sponsor several organizations, including Model United Nations and the Iota Rho Chapter of Pi Sigma Alpha.
-We also regularly conduct campus forums on political events of note.
+We sponsor several organizations, including Model United Nations, the Iota Rho Chapter of Pi Sigma Alpha, and Law Society & Politics.
+We also host the annual Constitution Day celebration and conduct campus forums on political events of note.

 Philosophy is the critical examination of the most fundamental questions humans ask.
 These questions are basic to serious study in any field.
 While everyone has beliefs about these matters, the goal of philosophy is to help students improve their consideration of issues by examining the reasons they and others have for thinking as they do.

-While both fields prepare students well for careers in politics, law, policy, and ministry, the greatest benefit of the coursework is the learning of critical workforce skills (those most valued by employers): critical thinking, communication, and teamwork.
+While the field prepares students well for careers in politics, law, and policy, the greatest benefit of the coursework is learning essential workforce skills such as critical thinking, communication, and teamwork.

 We have an array of different majors and minors in the Department of Political Science, Philosophy, & Religion to choose from.
 Find the one that interests you and begin your journey!